length

 Meals: B, L

-A leisurely breakfast this morning to enjoy and reflect upon your experiences in the Grampians.
-Have a look around Dunkeld and check out the Arboretum and other attractions of this small but lovely town.
+Enjoy a leisurely breakfast this morning.
+Have a look around Dunkeld and check out the Arboretum and other attractions of this small and lovely town.
 Once you check out of your accommodation, your trip is at an end.
-We ask that you return your PLB to our Halls’s Gap driver’s office on your return drive.
+We ask that you return your PLB to our Halls’s Gap driver’s office.

 Meals: B